For The Love of Pete

 But Donna was a die-hard Red Sox fan, often stating that fact was stamped on both her birth and marriage certificates.
 The way her hubby, a good-natured bloke, was holding onto the season tickets for next year, she was keeping the gift no one had the heart to take away from her all night.

-I turned.
-The hard gleam in Brooke’s gaze went from smug to a dare in heartbeat when our eyes met.
+The hard gleam in Brooke’s gaze went from smug to a dare in a heartbeat when our eyes met.
 My feet felt like two blocks of ice, but I kept walking, aware of the hush that settled in the crowd again.

 I stopped when I reached where she sat, the shock in her eyes genuine now as I held out the gift to her.

 “No need for you to get up, Brooke,” my tone merry and surprisingly strong.
-“Here’s your gift and I’ll be taking those keys to the beach cottage.
+“Here’s your gift and I’ll be taking those keys to the beach house.
 Oh, and Happy Christmas to you.”